hendrikschneider/jekyll-analytics/README.md

   MPulse:                   # Add if you want to track performance with mPulse
     apikey: XXXXX-YYYYY-ZZZZZ-AAAAA-23456   # Required - replace with your mPulse API key

+  Plausible:
+    domain: 'example.com'   # The domain configured in plausible
+    source: 'https://plausible.example.com/js/plausible.js' # The source of the javascript
 ```

 ## Usage